Share dealing

 Invest in shares your way

-We make it simple to buy and sell UK shares, exchange-traded funds or investment trusts in an Aviva SIPP, ISA or Investment Account.
-Investment values can rise and fall.
+Give your portfolio some glow when you buy and sell UK shares, exchange-traded funds and investment trusts through an Aviva SIPP, ISA or Investment Account.
+Investment values can go down as well as up.

-Investing offers the potential for better returns than cash savings over the long term (5+ years).
+Understand the level of risk first: Investing offers the potential for better returns than cash savings over the long term (5+ years).
 But dealing in shares has higher risk than some other investments.
 Their value may go down as well as up, so you may get back less than you’ve paid in.

 What is share dealing?